DimRv/warrior/README.md

 - 3 type of guns: Pistol, ShotGun, MachineGun
 - 5 types od Bonuses: AttackBonus, SpeedBonus, HealthBonus, TerminaleBonus and ShieldBonus

-I
+To play game you need:
+- pygame module
+- mouse
+- keyboard with working keys: 'A', 'W', 'S', 'D' :)

-The goal of creation was to practice with python coding
+The goal of creation was to practice with python coding and OOP

 Have Fun!